study-flamingo/mcp-knowledge-graph/README.md

 ### System Prompt

-The prompt for utilizing memory depends on the use case.
+The prompt for utilizing memory depends on the use case and the AI model you're using.
 Changing the prompt will help the model determine the frequency and types of memories created.

-Here is an example prompt for chat personalization.
-You could use this prompt in the "Custom Instructions" field of a [Claude.ai Project](https://www.anthropic.com/news/projects).
+Here is an example prompt for chat personalization that can be adapted for any AI model.
+For Claude users, you could use this prompt in the "Custom Instructions" field of a [Claude.ai Project](https://www.anthropic.com/news/projects).
+For other models, adapt it to their respective instruction formats.

 ```txt
 Follow these steps for each interaction: